-The group has calculated the emissions for the year ended December 31, 2022 and 2021 in tons of carbon dioxide equivalent ("tCO2e").
-The carbon footprint for the group for the years ended December 31, 2022 and 2021 are as follows:
+The group has calculated the emissions for the year ended December 31, 2023 and 2022 in tons of carbon dioxide equivalent ("tCO2e").
+The carbon footprint for the group for the years ended December 31, 2023 and 2022 are as follows:

-December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

 Scope tCO2e % Total emissions tCO2e % Total emissions

-Scope 1 5.59 5 % 0.96 5 %
+Scope 1 6.54 2% 5.59 5%

-Scope 2 107.63 95 % 20.20 95 %
+Scope 2 360.00 98% 107.63 95%

-Total 113.22 100 % 21.16 100 %
+Total 366.54 100% 113.22 100%

-For clarity, scope 1 emissions are direct emissions produced from activities owned or controlled by the Company.
-Scope 2 emissions are indirect emissions related to the generation of the electricity consumed and purchased by Vaccitech.
+For clarity, scope 1 emissions are direct emissions produced from activities owned or controlled by us.
+Scope 2 emissions are indirect emissions related to the generation of the electricity consumed and purchased by us.
 We have used the most recent evidence or estimates provided by our energy supply partners to generate our disclosure of emissions for the period.
-Standard emissions factors from the "UK Government GHG Conversion Factors for Company Reporting (2022)" guidance were applied to estimate emissions.
-Electricity usage at our leased facilities in the United Kingdom and United States are responsible for the majority of our greenhouse gas emissions, with the remainder due to operations conducted within our laboratory.
-The increase in emissions is attributable to incurring 12 months of emissions from the acquisition of Avidea in December 2021, which reported negligible emissions in 2021, and the overlap of leased facilities in the U.K. in 2022, notably the fitout and relocation of our corporate headquarters in July 2022, incurring 7 months of emissions across 2 sites in the U.K. Our corporate headquarters moved from a 5,059 square foot facility on the Oxford Science Park to an approximate 31,000 square foot facility on the Harwell Science and Innovation Campus.
-Electricity, heating and cooling usage are the majority of our greenhouse gas emissions in these locations.
+Standard emissions factors from the "UK Government GHG Conversion Factors for Company Reporting (2023)" guidance were applied to estimate emissions.
+Electricity, heating and cooling usage at our leased facilities in the United States and the United Kingdom are responsible for a significant amount of our greenhouse gas emissions, with the remainder due to operations conducted within our laboratory.
+The increase in emissions is primarily attributable to the relocation of our U.S laboratory and office facilities which completed in June 2023.
+The relocation provides approximately 19,700 square foot of state-of-the-art wet laboratory and office facilities in Germantown, Maryland.

 The group has elected not to include the voluntary disclosure for Scope 3 emissions.

-For the year ended December 31, 2022, the split of emissions by geography is as follows:
+For the year ended December 31, 2023, the split of emissions by geography is as follows:

-Scope Location tCO2e tCO2e % Total emissions
+Scope Location tCO2e % Total emissions

-Scope 1 U.K. 2.52 2 %
+Scope 1 U.K. 1.56 0% 1

-U.S. 3.07 3 %
+U.S. 4.98 1%

-Scope 2 U.K. 66.22 58 %
+Scope 2 U.K. 94.21 26%

-U.S. 41.41 37 %

-Total 113.22 100 %
+U.S. 265.79 73%

+Total 366.54 100%